Will's avatar

 Thoughts on book logging 24 March 2023

 I’ve been a member of Goodreads since 2013.
 I follow a few of my friends and family on there, and whilst it was nice to see the types of things people are reading, I only really ever used the service as a way for logging what I had read.
-The other social aspects didn’t keep me coming back and I personally didn’t find the home feed interesting.
+The other social aspects didn’t keep me coming … Read more (2 minute read)

 Donations Updated 25 November 2022